Pakistan postponed stake sale in energy firm after IMF nod

-The IMF has been encouraging Pakistan to reform the energy sector, expand the tax base and privatize loss-making state industries by making those conditions for a $6.7 billion bailout of the economy.
+The IMF has been encouraging Pakistan to reform the energy sector, expand the tax base and privatise loss-making state industries by making those conditions for a $6.7 billion bailout of the economy.

 Last week, however, the IMF indicated that a $1.1 billion loan was no longer contingent on the stake sale, five Pakistani officials told Reuters, giving the government a get-out clause from a deal that had failed to pique significant investor interest.